imaaduddin/NASA-APOD/README.md

-Incorporating NASA SPI to get random astronomy photos of the day.
+Incorporating NASA API to get random astronomy photos of the day.

 Built using HTML, CSS, and JavaScript.